 Gianandrea Noseda is one of the world’s most sought-after conductors, equally recognized for his artistry in both the concert hall and opera house.
-He was named the National Symphony Orchestra’s seventh music director in January 2016 and began his four-year term with the 2017–2018 season.
-He leads 12 weeks of subscription concerts with the Orchestra this season, as well as their first appearance together at Carnegie Hall in New York in May 2019.
+He was named the National Symphony Orchestra’s seventh music director in January 2016 and began his four-year term with the 2017– 2018 season.
+In September 2018, his contract was extended for four more years, through the 2024–2025 season.

 In addition to his position with the NSO, Noseda also serves as Principal Guest Conductor of the London Symphony Orchestra and Israel Philharmonic Orchestra, Principal Conductor of the Orquestra de Cadaqués, and Artistic Director of the Stresa Festival in Italy.
 In July 2018, the Zurich Opera House appointed him the next General Music Director beginning in the 2021–2022 season where the centerpiece of his tenure will be a new Ring Cycle directed by Andreas Homoki, the opera house’s artistic director.

 Noseda’s intense recording activity counts more than 60 CDs, many of which have been celebrated by critics and received awards.
+He has made numerous recordings with the London Symphony Orchestra and is in the midst of a multi-year project to record the complete Shostakovich Symphonies with the LSO for LSO Live.
 His Musica Italiana project, which he initiated more than ten years ago, has chronicled under-appreciated Italian repertoire of the 20th century and brought to light many masterpieces.
-Conducting the Vienna Philharmonic Orchestra and the Orchestra Teatro Regio Torino, he has also recorded opera albums with celebrated vocalists such as Ildebrando d’Arcangelo, Rolando Villazon, Anna Netrebko, and Diana Damrau.
+Conducting the Vienna Philharmonic Orchestra and the Orchestra Teatro Regio Torino, he has also recorded opera albums with celebrated vocalists such as Ildebrando d’Arcangelo, Rolando Villazón, Anna Netrebko, and Diana Damrau.

 Tsinandali Festival 2019

-Gianandrea Noseda (conductor), Stefano Poda (stage director) – Rebeka Lokar (Princess Turandot), Jorge de León (Prince Calaf), Erika Grimaldi (Liù)...
+Stefano Poda (stage director), Gianandrea Noseda (conductor) – With Rebeka Lokar (Princess Turandot), Jorge de León (Prince Calaf), Erika Grimaldi (Liù)...

 London Symphony Orchestra

-Robert Carsen, Gianandrea Noseda – George Gagnidze (Rigoletto), Irina Lungu (Gilda), Arturo Chacon Cruz (Il Duca di Mantova)...
+Robert Carsen (stage director), Gianandrea Noseda (conductor) – With George Gagnidze (Rigoletto), Irina Lungu (Gilda), Arturo Chacon Cruz (Il Duca di Manto...

 Verbier Festival 2013

-Gianandrea Noseda (conductor), Andrei Konchalovsky (stage director) – With Orlin Anastassov (Boris Godunov) – Coro del Teatro Regio di Torino, Orchestra de...
+Andrei Konchalovsky (stage director), Gianandrea Noseda (conductor) – With Orlin Anastassov (Boris Godunov) – Coro del Teatro Regio di Torino, Orchestra de...

 Interviews with Andrei Konchalovsky and Gianandrea Noseda